PinataCloud/PinataImageHasher/README.md

 ### Alternative Open Source Validation Tools

-As and alternative to _[Corroborator Auditor](https://github.com/Corroborator-Net/Corroborator-Auditor)_, you can still use _[Corroborator Reporter](https://github.com/Corroborator-Net/Corroborator-Reporter)_ and **watch the watchers** with other 3rd party open source tools:
+As an alternative to _[Corroborator Auditor](https://github.com/Corroborator-Net/Corroborator-Auditor)_, you can still use _[Corroborator Reporter](https://github.com/Corroborator-Net/Corroborator-Reporter)_ to audit  with other 3rd party open source tools:

 | Project                                 | Link                                                             | What it Does                                          |
 | --------------------------------------- | ---------------------------------------------------------------- | ----------------------------------------------------- |